Linutronix/TSN-Testbench/README.md

 use cases?
 For instance, is it possible to run PROFINET over TSN on top of Linux?
 Which jitter, cycle times, throughputs and latencies can be achieved?

-To answer these questions, the Linux TSN `Testbench` has been developed.
+To answer these questions, the Linux RealTime Communication `Testbench` has been developed.
 The purpose of that tool is to evaluate manufacturer’s hardware as well as underlying drivers and the Linux network stack itself.
 Thereby, please note that is not a TSN conformance testing tool, it is intended for evaluation.
 The tool